maksaska/Diff_cros_strange/README.md

 * To activate the calculations set 'active' input field as 'True'

-* The output will be stored in html format under './Result/Plots/observable_currrent_date.html' path. **Note**: you can only choose one of the axis.
+* The output will be stored in html format under './Result/Plots/observable_currrent_date.html' path. **Note**: you can only choose one of the axes.